isc-projects/kea/doc/guide/dhcp4-srv.rst

 triggering a new cleanup adds overhead to the server, which will not be able to respond to new requests for a short period of time when the new cleanup process is spawned.
-Therefore, it is recommended that the ``lfc-interval`` value is selected in a way that would allow for the LFC to complete the cleanup before a new cleanup is triggered.
+Therefore, it is recommended that the ``lfc-interval`` value be selected in a way that allows the LFC to complete the cleanup before a new cleanup is triggered.

 Lease file cleanup is performed by a separate process (in the background) to avoid a performance impact on the server process.
-To avoid the conflicts between two processes both using the same lease files, the LFC process starts with Kea opening new lease file and the actual LFC process operates on the lease file that is no longer used by the server.
+To avoid conflicts between two processes both using the same lease files, the LFC process starts with Kea opening a new lease file; the actual LFC process operates on the lease file that is no longer used by the server.
 There are also other files created as a side effect of the lease file cleanup.
-The detailed description of the LFC is located later in this Kea Administrator's Reference Manual: `??? <#kea-lfc>`__.
+The detailed description of the LFC is located later in this Kea Administrator's Reference Manual: :ref:`kea-lfc`.

 .. _database-configuration4: